dromotherm/documentation/pages/themis/FluidTemp/Note_ADAM_4015_PT100_HIOKI_TC.md

        voice = 1,2,3
 ```

-There is not datacode to fix : the HIOKI is streaming ASCII and the decoding is integrated to the interfacer
+There is no datacode to fix : the HIOKI is streaming ASCII and the decoding is integrated to the interfacer